-Stags velvetted in accordance with the new Mechanical Block system using NaturOTM rings may be transported to slaughter within 72 hours of being velvetted provided the rings are still attached.
+Spikers velvetted in accordance with the Mechanical Block system using NaturOTM rings may be transported to slaughter within 72 hours of being velvetted provided the rings are still attached.

-It is recommended Drivers have the right to refuse to transport velvetted stags that do not meet this standard.
+Drivers have the right to refuse to transport velvetted stags that have the potential to be damaged during transport.